peroyhav/documentation/Installing_Arch.md

         $ timedatectl set-ntp true
         ```
 1.  ## Disk preparation
-    1.  ### Erase the disk securelly and format to the desired partition layout
+    1.  ### Erase the disk securely and format to the desired partition layout
         If your disk contains sensitive data, you can securely erase it.
 This step is optional for new drives.
         * For NVME SSDs
           ```bash